Tokens, the oft-overlooked appetizer: Large language models, the distributional hypothesis, and meaning: Discussion

 That the model must repeatedly hearken back to learned token content is plausibly relevant not only to social harm, which we discuss in Section~\ref{sec:biasandalignment}, but also to performance on various tasks~\cite{huang2023lexinvariantlanguagemodels}.
 By de-tethering the connection to a remembered semantic space (the stable embedding matrix), the lexinvariant LM can presumably adapt immediately to a novel use for a symbol as long as enough information about it is provided in the context.
 This could be advantageous when the tokens are not playing the roles they typically play in a linguistic context, which would have been the majority of how they were observed during training.
-Depending on the task, different token content may be ideal, and greater ability to conditionally ignore information -- both within a token and across tokens, within a context -- could be helpful.\footnote{In more detail: for some kinds of problems, associations previously learned with symbols can be counterproductive.
+Depending on the task, different token content may be ideal, and greater ability to conditionally ignore information -- both within a token and across tokens, within a context -- could be helpful.
+For example, in cases of polysemy or homonymy.
+One emerging approach to ameliorate the most prominent aspect of flattening discussed in most CS and NLP literature, the ``meaning conflation deficiency'', is to incorporate multiple vectors for word senses~\cite{sun2023word_sense_embeddings,camachocollados2018wordsenseembeddingssurvey}, but there is typically still a pre-determined inflexibility to that approach (the senses are training-data-dependent, and sensitive to the method of counting)~\cite{wiedemann2019doesbertmakesense}.
+There are other approaches aimed at improving some of the shortcomings of typical tokenization approaches; for example, distilled contextual embeddings can also be used to boost model performance for specific lexical tasks~\cite{rogers2020primer}.
+However, the fundamental root causes of these shortcomings persist.\footnote{In more detail: for some kinds of problems, associations previously learned with symbols can be counterproductive.
 Always hearkening back to a single initial embedding can be detrimental.
 For example, in an arithmetic context (`a + b'), learned information about the English determiner `a' is entirely irrelevant.
 For typical LLMs, the vector associated with `a' would start in the same location for both the arithmetic and natural language use-case.
 That location would reflect what the model learned from its general, accumulated exposure to the `a' token during training, which would probably mostly be about the article, as well as perhaps about the productive affix, and to some much lesser extent, a variety of exceptional cases (wherever `a' occurred in a context where surrounding characters were tokenized with the surrounding pieces rather than with the `a').
 The model then needs to overcome what it has learned about the typical occurrence of `a' in favor of the context-specific meaning.
 In problems like this, where the symbol `a' has something like an unusual, novel meaning that departs from previous experience, starting off with basically no preconceived notions (like the lexinvariant model) is actually an advantage.
 The ideal scenario would be a model which could flexibly choose whether or not to depend on its preconceived associations for that symbol (which feels akin to what a person would do)~\cite{huang2023lexinvariantlanguagemodels}, an enhanced meta-cognitive ability when it comes to symbolic representation, the cornerstone of LLM functionality.
 Allowing the model access to extradiegetic attributes of its own representations empowers problem-solving~\cite{zimmerman2025locality}.
 More generally, delegating an aspect of cognition to the model for open-ended problem-solving as opposed to hard-coding it via the architecture can be beneficial for model performance, a recurrent trend in machine learning~\cite{zimmerman2025locality}.} Thus there are many ways `flattening' could be working against the model, with respect to tokens.